Skip to content

 To schedule and take the comprehensive examination, a student must be registered full or part-time, and must have a GPA of 3.00 as defined for the MD/PhD degree by the Program (see elsewhere in this handbook).

-Generally, the comprehensive examination is taken when a student has finished essentially all coursework and is ready to focus on research work for the dissertation.
+Generally, the comprehensive examination is taken when a student has finished all coursework and is ready to focus on research work for the dissertation.
 Typically, students take the examination at the end of Year G1 or the beginning of Year G2.
 It is strongly encouraged not to delay beyond the end of Year G2.
 At the request of the Program Chair, the Associate Dean of the Graduate School officially schedules the examination.
 The date, time and place must be agreed upon by the student and all members of the doctoral committee.
 Once the date, time, and place are determined, and at least three weeks prior to the date, the student must notify the BMS Graduate Program Office to schedule the examination through the Office of Graduate Enrollment Services.

 Who Administers the Comprehensive Examination?